Your Ever Growing Income – Giveaways and U.S. edition

 To achieve that goal, one has a better chance of success by investing in individual stocks, than ETFs.
 Consider what might happen during the next financial crisis (and how many might there be before one retires).
 The value of ETFs and DG stocks will drop, but with a portfolio of quality DG stocks, it is very unlikely ones income will drop (our income actually increased during the most recent financial crisis).
 I doubt we’d had the same results with ETF distributions.

-With VYM (a U.S. ETF) it had an income growth of 117% over 10 years (which is excellent for an ETF by the way – XIU in Canada only had 31%).
+With VYM as an example (a U.S. ETF) it had an income growth of 117% over 10 years (which is excellent for an ETF by the way – XIU in Canada only had 31%).
 Now, the U.S. stocks I screened out of the NOBL ETF, had a 166% income growth over the same period (42% higher).
 It is likely the difference would be the same regardless what happens in the future.
 I believe in quality over quantity.

 As for those All-in-One ETFs, I think any ETF with 12,000 holdings is a bad investment.
 What percentage will be quality and what percentage is just speculative?
 And how does one determine it?
 I suggest sticking with what you can evaluate.